CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Benton and Franklin, WA on April 21 and 22.
 Data were adjusted/added to match the WA DOH report.
 See [errata](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/Errata.csv) for details.
 * April 28, for consistency, we no longer report the hospitalization data as the max of "current - hospitalized" and "cumulative - hospitalized", and instead only report 'cumulative - hospitalized' from [Covid Tracking Project](https://covidtracking.com/).
 For states that do not provide cumulative hospital counts no hospital data will be shown.
 * April 28, Lithuania: The number of confirmed infection cases.
 Until 28 April, information has been provided on positive laboratory test results rather than on positive cases (people). ([Source](https://lietuva.lt/wp-content/uploads/2020/04/UPDATE-April-28.pdf))
-* May 2, clarification of the handling of data in France (https://github.com/CSSEGISandData/COVID-19/issues/2459)
+* May 2, clarification of the handling of data in France ([GitHub Issue](https://github.com/CSSEGISandData/COVID-19/issues/2459))
-* May 15, clairification of the handling of data for Spain (https://github.com/CSSEGISandData/COVID-19/issues/2522)
+* May 15, clairification of the handling of data for Spain ([GitHub Issue](https://github.com/CSSEGISandData/COVID-19/issues/2522))

 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)